This privacy notice is issued on behalf of ERSG Holdings Ltd and all of its subsidiaries.

 The Company collects information from our users at several different points on our website.
 We are the sole owner of the information collected on this site.
 The Company processes personal data in relation to its own staff, work-seekers and individual client contacts and is a data controller for the purposes of the data protection laws.
 We will not sell, share, or rent this information to others.

 If you register with us, you will be required to provide personal data.
-The GDPR applies to ‘personal data’ as defined above.
+The GDPR applies to ‘personal data’

 How we use your data